NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 }
 ```

-Just as explained, we are redeclaring the module where `NetworkConnection` is originally defined, and declaring it again.
-Note that we are also importing the original module, which is critical for the type extension to work.
+We're redeclaring the module where `NetworkConnection` is originally defined.
+Note that importing the original module is critical for the type extension to work.

 Now, let's add the `myAccount` property to the `NetworkConnection` type, leaving the code above it as is.
 Please change the above code to the following: